What is postpartum "mom rage"?

 Mom rage doesn’t mean you’re a bad mom — it’s your body and mind adjusting to enormous changes.
 Support and strategies can help you manage anger and feel more in control.

-Sources
+Sources and references

 • American College of Obstetricians and Gynecologists (ACOG).
 Mood Disorders in the Perinatal Period.